KonghaYao/cn-font-split/packages/vite/README.md

 });
 ```

-## Typescript support
+## TypeScript Support

-The source code includes the `src/font.d.ts` file, which you can add to your `tsconfig.json`.
+The source code includes the `src/font.d.ts` file, you can add it to tsconfig.json.

 ```json
 {